Mensa Otabil: Capital Bank saga

-Otabil also explained in his defense that the debt of a total of GHȼ482 million found on the books of Capital Bank (Ghana) did not result from the negligence of the directors.
+Otabil also explained in his defence that the debt of a total of GHȼ482 million found on the books of Capital Bank (Ghana) did not result from the negligence of the directors.
 He said it was the result of the plaintiff having identified various outstanding or impaired legacy assets traceable to the microfinance days of First Capital Plus which later became Capital Bank (Ghana).

 Publications

 Otabil has published several motivational, leadership, and devotional books: